Scale3-Labs/langtrace-typescript-sdk/README.md

 # What is Langtrace?

-Langtrace is a user-friendly SDK designed to empower developers by enabling them to efficiently trace, track, and monitor their usage of Large Language Models (LLMs).
-By integrating Langtrace with just three lines of code, developers gain the ability to oversee their LLM operations from start to finish 🚀.
+Langtrace is a developer friendly open source **Opentelemetry** compatible solution which allows developers to quickly trace, monitor and debug their LLM applications with support for automatic instrumentation.

 ## Supported LLM Modules

-Langtrace is compatible with a wide array of LLM libraries currently available, including:
+Langtrace supports a comprehensive range of LLMs, VectorDBs, and frameworks, ensuring wide coverage for your development needs:

+### LLMs

-1. Anthropic
+1. OpenAI
-2. OpenAI
+2. Anthropic
-3. LlamaIndex
+3. Azure OpenAI

+### VectorDBs

-4. Pinecone
+1. Pinecone
-5. Chromadb
+2. Chromadb

+### Frameworks

+1. LangChain
+2. LlamaIndex
+3. Haystack

 We are actively working to extend our support to additional libraries!